hkust-nlp/SynCSE/README.md

 ## Train SynCSE

-In the following section, we describe how to train a SimCSE model by using our code.
+In the following section, we describe how to train a SynCSE model by using our code.

 ### Requirements